 It is not recommended to wait around outdoors for public buses in the frozen weather.
 Also, it is not easy to find an empty taxi during this period.
 If you are lucky to find one, the driver may want to charge his/her own price, and not use the meter.

-We recommend booking a private vehicle and a personal English-speaking tour guide or joining a Harbin Mini-Group Ice Festival Tour (6–12 People).
+We recommend booking a private vehicle and a personal English-speaking tour guide.
 You will be picked up from your hotel and driven to the attractions and back directly to save your time and avoid unnecessary trouble.
 All you need to do is relax and enjoy the experience!

 2. How Many Days to Spend in Harbin?
 (Itinerary Ideas)